 - Communicating design decisions to people in different roles

 - Forming the product strategy.

 Resumes face a high rejection rate, which may go up to a shocking 85%.
 Have a look at examples of reasons for that below:

 Not including generic interests

 Interests/hobbies surely add unique value to your candidate profile.
 They count as unique personality traits.
 After all, applying for a job doesn’t only involve fitness for the role, but for the company culture too.
-It makes for a good start if you add a unique value to the team so they would always favor you.
-Definitely mention unique and special traits which enrich the social factor.
-Don’t mention addictions like binge-watching Netflix or playing video games, or more common things everybody likes, such as listening to music.
+It makes for a good start if you add unique value to a team.
+Definitely mention unique and special traits that enrich the social factor.
+Addictions like binge-watching Netflix, playing video games, or basic things, such as listening to music don’t count.

 Consider your UX designer resume a test.
-Mistakes can easily lead to a negative score.
+Small mistakes can add up and lead to a negative score.
 Let’s shortlist the ones which might seem trivial, but still have a negative impact: